HumanSignal/label-studio/docs/source/guide/sdk.md

 project.create_prediction(task_ids[0], result='Dog')
 ```

-For more examples, see the [Jupyter notebook example of importing pre-annotated data](https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Import%20preannotations.ipynb).
+For another example, see the [Jupyter notebook example of importing pre-annotated data](https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/Import%20preannotations.ipynb).

-## Import pre-annotated tasks into Label Studio
+### Import pre-annotated tasks into Label Studio

-You can import pre-annotated tasks into Label Studio in a number of ways.
+You can also import predictions together with tasks as pre-annotated tasks.
+The SDK offers several ways that you can import pre-annotations into Label Studio.

 One way is to import tasks in a simple JSON format, where one key in the JSON identifies the data object being labeled, and the other is the key containing the prediction.

 In this example, import predictions for an image classification task:
 ```python